-24. Out of the 164 WTO Members, 25 initially had export subsidy reduction commitments in Section II of Part IV of their schedules.^{10, 11} These Members are listed in Table 2 below, along with the number of product specific commitments.
+25. Out of the 164 WTO Members, 25 initially had export subsidy reduction commitments in Section II of Part IV of their schedules.^{13, 14} These Members are listed in Table 2 below, along with the number of product specific commitments.
 The latter are classified in various product groupings in order to facilitate the presentation.
-The product groupings used are set out in Table 1.12 They reflect the categories of products (or groups of products) used for the establishment of export subsidy reduction commitments during the Uruguay Round as in document MTN.GNG/MA/W/24 and in relation to total exports as in document G/AG/2, subject to the following presentational adjustments (shown in bold in Table 1):
+The product groupings used are set out in Table 1.15 They reflect the categories of products (or groups of products) used for the establishment of export subsidy reduction commitments during the Uruguay Round as in document MTN.GNG/MA/W/24 and in relation to total exports as in document G/AG/2, subject to the following presentational adjustments (shown in bold in Table 1):

-- i. reflecting the nature of many schedules, the fruits (category 19) and vegetables (category 20) groups have been combined into one (with the code 20); - ii. subsidies for agricultural products contingent on their incorporation in exported products ("incorporated products") have been given the code 23; - iii. "other" agricultural products, i.e. those that do not fit into any of the groupings used during the Uruguay Round, have been given the code 24; and - iv. "all agricultural products" (combined) have been given the code 25.

-25. The information in Table 2 on the number of product-specific commitments by Member in each product grouping is taken from the schedules of Members.
+- i. reflecting the nature of many schedules, the fruits (category 19) and vegetables (category 20) groups have been combined into one (with the code 20); - ii. subsidies for agricultural products contingent on their incorporation in exported products ("incorporated products") have been given the code 23; - iii. "other" agricultural products, i.e. those that do not fit into any of the groupings used during the Uruguay Round, have been given the code 24; and - iv. "all agricultural products" (combined) have been given the code 25. - 26.
+The information in Table 2 on the number of product-specific commitments by Member in each product grouping is taken from the schedules of Members.
 For the purposes of Table 2, budgetary outlay commitments have been used.
-Members also have commitments on a quantity basis although, in total, there are fewer of these than budgetary outlay commitments, reflecting aggregate export subsidy reduction commitments (e.g. "incorporated products" and "all agricultural products") for which there are no quantity-based commitments.

-26. As result of this calculation, there are 428 export subsidy reduction commitments.
+Members also have commitments on a quantity basis although, in total, there are fewer of these than budgetary outlay commitments, reflecting aggregate export subsidy reduction commitments (e.g. "incorporated products" and "all agricultural products") for which there are no quantity-based commitments. - 27.
+As result of this calculation, there are 428 export subsidy reduction commitments.
 Two commitments apply to "all agricultural products" and five to "incorporated products".
-The remaining 421 are product-specific commitments with both budgetary outlay and quantity commitments.13
+The remaining 421 are product-specific commitments with both budgetary outlay and quantity commitments.
+16

-10 The European Union is counted as one Member with commitments based on the certified Schedule CLXXIII - European Union 25, effective as of 1 December 2016 (document WT/LET/1220).
-The European Union indicated through a communication (G/SECRET/26) its intention to withdraw the tariff concessions in Schedule CXXXIX of Bulgaria and LXIX of Romania.
-This withdrawal became effective on 1 January 2007.
+13 The European Union is counted as one Member with commitments based on the certified Schedule CLXXIII - European Union 25, effective as of 1 December 2016 (document WT/LET/1220).
 Since Marketing Year 2006/2007, the European Union had notified its calculation of "EC-25 commitment levels following Article XXIV.6 negotiations for the EU enlargement of 2004" (document G/AG/N/EEC/57/Rev.1).
+The European Union submitted for certification a revised draft schedule for EU-28 on 17 October 2017 (document G/MA/TAR/RS/506).

-11 Costa Rica has commitments only in Section III of Part IV of its schedule (commitments limiting the scope of export subsidies).
+14 Costa Rica has commitments only in Section III of Part IV of its schedule (commitments limiting the scope of export subsidies).
 However as this section of schedules is not covered by the notification requirements (document G/AG/2), it is not taken into consideration here.

-12 These groupings were also used in documents G/AG/NG/S/5, G/AG/NG/S/5/Rev.1, TN/AG/S/8, TN/AG/S/8/Rev.1, TN/AG/S/27 and TN/AG/S/27/Rev.1.
-13 In the case of Poland's "animal husbandry products" commitment, there is no quantity commitment in
+15 These groupings were also used in documents G/AG/NG/S/5, G/AG/NG/S/5/Rev.1, TN/AG/S/8, TN/AG/S/8/Rev.1, TN/AG/S/27 and TN/AG/S/27/Rev.1